DNS Discovery Setup GuideLast edited on November 30, 2022

 This document explains how to set up an EIP 1459 node list using the devp2p developer tool.
-The focus of this guide is creating a public list for the Ethereum mainnet and public testnets, but you may also find this helpful if you want to set up DNS-based discovery for a private network.
+The focus of this guide is creating a public list for the Ethereum mainnet and public testnets, but it may also be helpful for setting up DNS-based discovery for a private network.

 DNS-based node lists can serve as a fallback option when connectivity to the discovery DHT is unavailable.
-In this guide, we’ll create node lists by crawling the discovery DHT, then publishing the resulting node sets under chosen DNS names.
+In this guide, node lists will be reated by crawling the discovery DHT, then publishing the resulting node sets under chosen DNS names.

 Installing the devp2p command